lgmorand/lgmorand.github.io/_posts/2023-03-18-aks-upgrade-strategy.md

 featured_image: '/images/blog/aks-upgrade-strategy/cover.png'
 ---

 ## Introduction

 Some people believe that upgrading an AKS cluster only involves upgrading the Kubernetes version.
 It's a little more complex than that but perfectly logical.

 When you install a Kubernetes cluster, you install it on Virtual Machines and you have several layers of components:

 - The first one is the operating system itself (Ubuntu, Windows or Mariner on Azure).
-As with any computer, the OS must being patched on regular basis
+As with any computer, the OS must be patched on a regular basis
 - On top of that system, you will have the Kubernetes components
-- But you also have components which are used to form the "AKS version" offering.
-You'll find things such as the container runtime (containerd), some security profiles, some tooling, some configuration for the OS
+- But you also have components that are used to form the "AKS version" offering.
+You'll find things such as the container runtime ([containerd](https://containerd.io/)), some security profiles, some tooling, some configuration for the OS

 These are the 3 layers of a worker not and these three layers must be upgraded.

 ![Upgrade layers](../images/blog/aks-upgrade-strategy/upgrade%20layer.png)

 ## Kubernetes lifecycle